 - You cannot use the LLC to invest in life insurance, collectibles, gems, jewelry, certain kinds of gold and precious metal coins and bullion of insufficient or inconsistent purity, or alcoholic beverages.

-- If you purchase an investment property using an LLC within a Self-Directed IRA, you cannot use the property for your own personal benefit or convenience, nor for the benefit of your spouse, children, grandchildren, parents, grandparents or those of your spouse’s, nor for any entities they control.
+- If you purchase an investment property using an LLC within an IRA, you cannot use the property for your own personal benefit or convenience, nor for the benefit of your spouse, children, grandchildren, parents, grandparents or those of your spouse’s, nor for any entities they control.

 - Your LLC within your Self-Directed IRA cannot pay a salary to any of the above individuals, nor transact directly with any entities they control.